Ovundiano/Adapted-Mind/README.md

  ### Content

  - The inspiration was gotten from my daugter, to make learning of alphabets easy for her.
- - The name of the game "Adapted Mind" was gotten from [Adapted Mind](https://www.adaptedmind.com/)
+ - The name of the game "Adapted Mind" was gotten from [Adapted Mind](https://www.adaptedmind.com/).
+ - GitHub icon in the footer was taken from [Font Awesome](https://fontawesome.com/)
+ - The Raleway font was gotten from [Google Font](https://fonts.google.com/)

  ### Media